 Now, get ready to contact support.

 - Make sure you have the equipment that’s being troublesome available, and you aren’t busy doing anything else with it.
 If the problem is on your computer, don’t start a big download or anything like that while you’re on hold.
-Most certainly don’t make a VoIP call using said computer to the tech support line!
+Most certainly don’t make a VoIP call to the tech support line using said computer!
 If the problem is with your cell phone, call from a different phone if at all possible.
 If the problem is with your printer, have it turned on and connected to your computer with the ink or toner cartridges and paper in place.

 - If data is stored on whatever device you’re having trouble with, back it up before calling the support line if it’s humanly possible.
 I mean it.
 Even if you have to look up how to back it up, and it takes a long time, backing it up is worth the time.